busybrainx99/website/content/docs/tutorials/acme/nginx-ingress.md

 3. A domain name
 In this tutorial, we will demonstrate how to expose your service using an Ingress resource, which typically requires a domain name to route traffic to your service.

-    - For production environments: You will need to have a domain name that you can map to your Ingress resources (e.g., www.example.com),
+    - For production environments: You will need to have a domain name that you can map to your Ingress resources (e.g.,`www.cert-manager.io`),
 ensuring that external traffic can reach your service securely.

     - For this tutorial: We’ll use a placeholder domain, such as `example.com,` to simplify the setup.
 You can replace it with your own domain name in a real-world scenario